Majd-Alsurihi/Windows11-ContextMenu-Switcher/README.md

 - Use these files at your own risk.
 - Editing the Windows Registry can impact system behavior.
 Always back up your data and registry before making changes.
-- These scripts are provided for educational and productivity purposes only.

 ---